Hosta: Toxicity

 While usually grown for ornamental purposes, all species of hosta are edible, and are grown as vegetables in some Asian cultures.
 However, hostas may be toxic to dogs, cats, and horses if consumed in large quantities because some contain saponins.
 Symptoms include vomiting and diarrhea.

 Pests and diseases

-Hosta leaves and stems are eaten by deer, rabbits, slugs and snails, and the roots and rhizomes are eaten by voles, all of these can cause extensive damage to collections in gardens.
+Hosta leaves and stems are eaten by deer, rabbits, slugs, and snails.
+The roots and rhizomes are eaten by voles.
+All of these animals can cause extensive damage to collections in gardens.
 Some varieties seem more resistant to slug damage, which is more prevalent later in the growing season, than others.
 Insect pests include vine weevils and cutworms.

 Foliar nematodes, which leave streaks of dead tissue between veins, have become an increasing problem where pesticide use has decreased.
 A potexvirus called 'Hosta Virus X' was first identified in Minnesota in 1996.
-Plants that are infected are destroyed to prevent its spread as the disease can be transmitted from plant to plant by contaminated sap.
+Plants which are infected are destroyed to prevent its spread as the disease can be transmitted from plant to plant by contaminated sap.
 Symptoms include dark green "ink bleed" marks in the veins of yellow-colored leaves, and/or tissue collapse between veins.
 It can take years for symptoms to show, so symptomless plants in infected batches should also be considered infected.

-Other viruses that infect Hosta include: Tomato Ringspot Virus, Impatiens Necrotic Spot Virus, Tobacco Rattle Virus, Cucumber Mosaic Virus and several unidentified viruses.

-Fungal diseases that affect Hosta include: crown rot caused by Fusarium hostae.
+Other viruses which infect hosta include: Tomato Ringspot Virus, Impatiens Necrotic Spot Virus, Tobacco Rattle Virus, Cucumber Mosaic Virus and several unidentified viruses.
+Fungal diseases which affect hosta include: crown rot caused by Fusarium hostae.
 It causes stunting and late emergence of the plants, leaf chlorosis, browning and necrosis.